awsdocs/aws-lambda-developer-guide/doc_source/configuration-console.md

 ![\[The function designer in the AWS Lambda console.\]](http://docs.aws.amazon.com/lambda/latest/dg/images/console-designer.png)

 The designer shows an overview of your function and its upstream and downstream resources\.
 You can use it to configure triggers, layers, and destinations\.
 + **Triggers** – Triggers are services and resources that you have configured to invoke your function\.
 Choose **Add trigger** to create a Lambda [event source mapping](invocation-eventsourcemapping.md) or to configure a trigger in another service that the Lambda console integrates with\.
-For details about these services and others, see [Using AWS Lambda with Other Services](lambda-services.md)\.
+For details about these services and others, see [Using AWS Lambda with other services](lambda-services.md)\.
 + **Layers** – Choose the **Layers** node to add [layers](configuration-layers.md) to your application\.
 A layer is a ZIP archive that contains libraries, a custom runtime, or other dependencies\.
 + **Destinations** – Add a destination to your function to send details about invocation results to another service\.
 You can send invocation records when your function is invoked [asynchronously](invocation-async.md), or by an [event source mapping](invocation-eventsourcemapping.md) that reads from a stream\.

 With the function node selected in the designer, you can modify the following settings\.

-**Function Settings**
+**Function settings**
 + **Code** – The code and dependencies of your function\.
 For scripting languages, you can edit your function code in the embedded [editor](code-editor.md)\.
 To add libraries, or for languages that the editor doesn't support, upload a [deployment package](gettingstarted-features.md#gettingstarted-features-package)\.
 If your deployment package is larger than 50 MB, choose **Upload a file from Amazon S3**\.
 + **Runtime** – The [Lambda runtime](lambda-runtimes.md) that executes your function\.
 + **Handler** – The method that the runtime executes when your function is invoked, such as `index.handler`\.
 The first value is the name of the file or module\.
 The second value is the name of the method\.